mmintel/symfony-todos-code-challenge/README.md

 ## Scenario
 So here you are!
 You decided to apply for a job at i22 and now they are asking you to help them out.
-Unfortunatley we decided to create one more todo app which the world doesn't need and your task is to finish this one.
+Unfortunately we decided to create one more todo app which the world doesn't need and your task is to finish this one.

 Our team was already able to complete the following:
 * Create the symfony skeleton with `composer create-project symfony/skeleton symfony-todos-code-challenge`